-According to a recent study by Glassdoor.com, the attendance/"class="replaced">Time required for the hiring process in the U.S. and abroad has grown exponentially in recent years, averaging almost 23 days from first contact to offer acceptance.
+According to a recent study by Glassdoor.com, the time required for the hiring process in the U.S. and abroad has grown exponentially in recent years, averaging almost 23 days from first contact to offer acceptance.
 Employers and HR departments are struggling, now more than ever, to find and acquire great talent to complement their teams.
 Let’s take a look at a few common road blocks in the hiring process.

 The job market is overflowing with talented, skilled workers seeking a career path.
 So why does it seem like there is never enough talent to go around?
 The answer lies in the processes by which HR departments seek and source candidates.